Negotiated Salary Trial Program (NSTP) Instructions

 2. If the Chair does not recommend a proposal because a faculty member does not have sufficient funding, the Chair will inform the Dean and the Dean will review.
 If the Dean concurs, the Dean will communicate the finding to the faculty member and provide the faculty member an explanation.
 If the funding requirements can be reached prior to the annual deadlines, a proposal may be resubmitted.

-3 If the Chair does not recommend a proposal because the faculty member does not meet the minimum good standing criteria set forth in Section I, C, the Chair will inform the Dean and the Dean will review.
-If the Dean concurs, they will forward the proposal, the Chair’s assessment, and the Dean’s assessment to the VCAP.
-Good standing cases will be reviewed by CAP, which will provide a recommendation to the VCAP.
-The VCAP will issue a final resolution within 7 days of CAP review.
+3. If the Chair does not recommend a proposal because the faculty member does not meet the minimum good standing criteria set forth in Section I. C, the Chair will inform the Dean.
+If the Dean concurs, the Dean will forward the faculty member's proposal along with the Chair’s assessment and the Dean’s assessment to the VCAP.
+Upon receipt of the appeal, the VCAP will appoint an ad hoc NSTP Joint Faculty/Administrative Committee (FAC) comprised of 2-3 faculty members and 2-3 administrators.
+The FAC will review the appeal package and provide a recommendation to the VCAP within 14 days of receipt of the appeal.
+The VCAP will make a final decision and inform the Dean of the outcome of the decision within 7 days of receipt of FAC recommendation.

 G. Approved proposals will be documented in writing and signed by the faculty member, Chair, Dean, and EVC.

 A. The Dean or his/her designee is responsible for managing funding of the NSTP and will cover a participant’s TUCS for the entire fiscal year period (7/1 to 6/30), even if the faculty member loses funding during the annual negotiated year period.